-How to Calculate Your ROAS & Ways to Use It
+How To Calculate Your ROAS & Ways To Use It

 Whether it is awareness generation, page views, or other secondary goals, it can still apply.

-It might take more work to define what the return is measured as for a sale on awareness campaigns and more measurement through the funnel and attribution modeling, but can still be achieved with the right work to back out the sales metric.
+Although, it might take more work to define the return for awareness campaigns and would need measurement through attribution modeling.
+But, it can still be achieved with the right work to back out the sales metric.

+As a note, in B2B lead gen, attribution windows can be long, and offline conversion tracking is needed for accuracy.

+An example of ROAS for an awareness campaign can look very different from one for ecommerce or lead generation.

 7. Beyond ROAS

 While ROAS is a great benchmark and quality guide for paid media, it isn’t the end of the story.
+In some cases, it is just the start.

-With customer retention, RFM, and lifetime value metrics that can be known in businesses, we can take it out even further.
+With customer retention, recency, frequency, monetary value (RFM), and lifetime value metrics that are known in businesses, we can take it even further.

 Tying ROAS to other metrics beyond the sale can lead to incredible insights for use outside of media spend management.